 While the folk tales and convictions in the Hindu dharma have been great about stories of valor and courage, legendary wars being fought for righteousness, and moral duties.
-Many stories are also of revenge and hatred, seemingly most of them revolve around the powerful patriarchs of the time.
+Many stories are also of revenge and hatred; seemingly, most revolve around the powerful patriarchs of the time.

-Then, Lord Vishnu came himself for the solution taking the form of a woman named Mohini (one who attracts) who was so beautiful that asuras couldn’t resist her beauty and forgot all about Amrit giving Mohini the chance to present all the Amrit to devatas.
+Then, Lord Vishnu came himself for the solution taking the form of a woman named Mohini (one who attracts) who was so beautiful that Asuras couldn’t resist her beauty and forgot all about Amrit, giving Mohini the chance to present all the Amrit to devatas.

-Though not much of the light has been shed in the scripture of how beautiful she was, some versions of Ramayan narrate when Hanuman visited Lanka for the very first time, he thought Mandodari to be Sita as the description of Sita’s beauty by Ram and others in meticulous details matched that of Mandodari’s appearance.
+Though not much light has been shed in the scripture of how beautiful she was, some versions of Ramayan narrate that when Hanuman visited Lanka for the very first time, he thought Mandodari to be Sita as the description of Sita’s beauty by Ram and others in meticulous details matched that of Mandodari’s appearance.

 Princess of Vidharbha kingdom, Damyanti was believed to be extremely beautiful.
 It was her beauty that made demigods like Indra, Yama, Agni, and Varun come from heaven to participate and marry her in her Swayamvar.

 In Ramayan, it has been said that her beauty was unparalleled and was second to none.
-It is even written that even Goddess Parvati and Goddess Lakshmi could not match her beauty as they had particular physical appearances and attires because of living in mountains and ocean respectively.
-But Sita was completely perfect in all the manners possible.
+It is even written that even Goddess Parvati and Goddess Lakshmi could not match her beauty as they had particular physical appearances and attires because of living in mountains and ocean, respectively.
+But Goddess Sita was completely perfect in all the manners possible.

-The beauty that she had can be understood by the fact that Ravana (King of Lanka who had conquered the three worlds and who abducted her later) who had all the apsaras or heavenly nymphs, and all the most beautiful women from the three worlds as his maids was spellbound when he, for the very first time had the opportunity to behold her.(Last Updated On: September 4, 2020)
+The beauty that she had can be understood by the fact that Ravana (King of Lanka who had conquered the three worlds and who abducted her later) had all the apsaras or heavenly nymphs.
+And all the most beautiful women from the three worlds as his maids were spellbound when he, for the very first time had the opportunity to behold her.